chaoss/wg-value/focus-areas/living-wage/org_users.md

-# Org Users
+# Organizational Users

 ## 1. Description

-In a quest to earn a living wage, workers will be interested in knowing which projects are used by large organizations.
+Organizations engage in open source projects through use and contributions.
+This metric is a list of the organizations that use and contribute to an open source project.

 ## 2. Use Cases

-The worker can use the Org Users metric to discover which repos are used by large organizataions, possibly requiring support services.
+In a quest to earn a living wage, workers may be interested in knowing which projects are used by large organizations.
+The worker can use the Organizational Users metric to discover which repos are used by large organizations, possibly requiring support services.

 ## 3. Formula